-- Stockholders who intend to participate in the virtual ASM may register by sending an email to asmregistration@philrealty.com.ph of their intention to participate attaching therewith the required document/s below on or before 5:00 PM of June 16, 2023: - a.
+- 1. Stockholders who intend to participate in the virtual ASM may register by sending an email to asmregistration@philrealty.com.ph of their intention to participate attaching therewith the required document/s below on or before 5:00 PM of June 17, 2024: - a.
 For individual stockholders: - i.
 Scanned copy of any valid government-issued ID; - ii.
 Scanned copy of stock certificate in the name of the individual stockholder; and - iii.
 Active contact number, either landline or mobile. - b.
 For stockholders with joint accounts: - i.
-Scanned copy of authorization letter signed by other stockholders indicating the person among them authorized to participate and/or vote in the 2023 ASM; - ii.
+Scanned copy of authorization letter signed by other stockholders indicating the person among them authorized to participate and/or vote in the 2024 ASM; - ii.
 Documents required under items 1.a (i) and (iii) for the authorized stockholder; - iii.
 Scanned copy of stock certificate in the name of the joint stockholders. - c.
 For stockholders under PCD Participant / Brokers Account or "Scripless Shares": - i.
 Coordinate with the broker and request for the full account name and reference number or account number; - ii.
 Documents required under items 1.a (i) and (iii). - d.
 For corporate stockholders: - i.
 Secretary's Certificate attesting to the authority of the representative to participate and / or vote in the 2023 ASM; - ii.
 Documents required under items 1.a (i) and (iii) for the authorized representative; - iii.
 Scanned copy of stock certificate in the name of the corporate stockholder. - 2.
-Upon successful registration and validation of the documents submitted through email above, the stockholder will receive an email confirmation containing the link (www.philrealtyasm.com) and the access code to log in and view the 2023 ASM.
+Upon successful registration and validation of the documents submitted through email above, the stockholder will receive an email confirmation containing the the Zoom link and access code to log in and view the 2024 ASM.

 - 3. Only those stockholders who have registered following the procedure above, and stockholders who have voted by providing their executed Proxy Form, shall be included for purposes of determining the existence of a quorum. - 4.
-For purposes of voting during the 2023 ASM please see section on Voting Procedure below. - 5.
-For the Question-and-Answer portion, stockholders may send their questions related to the agenda thru the comment box found below the registration link (www.philrealtyasm.com).
-Stockholder must provide complete name, email address and the question prior to clicking "submit" button.
-Due to limitations on technology and time, not all questions may be responded to during the 2023 ASM but the Company will endeavor to respond to all the questions through email. - 6.
-The proceedings during the 2023 ASM will be recorded as required by the Securities and Exchange Commission. - 7.
-Stockholders intending to register and participate in the 2023 ASM should send their email on or before 5:00 PM on June 16, 2023.
+For purposes of voting during the 2024 ASM please see section on Voting Procedure below. - 5.
+For the Question-and-Answer portion, stockholders may send their questions related to the agenda thru the chat box found in the zoom application.
+The stockholder must provide complete name, email address and the question prior to clicking "submit" button.
+Due to limitations on technology and time, not all questions may be responded to during the 2024 ASM but the Company will endeavor to respond to all the questions through email. - 6.
+The proceedings during the 2024 ASM will be recorded as required by the Securities and Exchange Commission. - 7.
+Stockholders intending to register and participate in the 2024 ASM should send their email on or before 5:00 PM on June 16, 2024.